Skip to content

-On September 3rd, 2024, I took a flight from Toulouse to Toronto, the city I had chosen to live in for six months.
-My flight wasn’t direct—I had a layover in Dublin for just one hour.
+On September 3rd, 2024, I took a flight from Toulouse to Toronto, the city I had chosen to live in for six months in order to improve my English.
+Here you will find everything you need to know about that.

 Actually, I cried before saying goodbye to my parents because I probably only realized at that moment what I was about to do—moving abroad, to the other side of my country.
 It was only for a few months, but at 20 years old, it was undoubtedly a huge decision and a crucial step for my future.
 I was almost ready to give up.
 Even though I was early, for some reason, I nearly missed my flight.
 So I ran with my backpack, barely having time to think about anything—just run, no time to stress.